 A SaaS (Software as a Service) company wanted a multi-tenant SaaS solution hosted on AWS (Amazon Web Services) to sell collaboration widgets in a Liferay web platform.
 The challenge was to create a model that isolated tenants from one another.
 We chose a model with a single VPC (Virtual Private Cloud) for all tenant deployments.
 The isolation happened at the level of subnets.
 Each tenant had its own separate application with no sharing across tenants.
 We succeeded in overcoming the difficulty in managing the network access control lists and security groups (AWS name for firewalls).

 Wilkushka IT Services helped the telecommunication company Orange to develop and install monitoring software for the first ever WiFi network on a French high-speed train (TGV Est).
-The scope of the project included the collection of performance and QoS (Quality of Service) information of the WiFi network, and the processing and transfer in the form of KPI (Key Performance Indicator) of the collected data.
+The scope of the project included the collection of performance and QoS (Quality of Service) information of the WiFi network, the transfer of the collected data and the processing in the form of KPI (Key Performance Indicator).

 We had to take into account network equipment and embedded servers, the connection between the ground and the train as well as ground servers for the end-to-end management of performance and QoS.